Seamless major upgrades with blue-green deployments Innovation Release

 Edit the cluster

-• Next, select the Cluster Settings tab and set your password again.
+1. Select the Cluster Settings tab and set your password again.

-• You can change the name of the group from the default, change the Nodes architecture (two to three nodes or three to two nodes), as well as the Deployment Location, Database Type, Instance Size, Storage, Networking, Backups, and Security settings.
-In most cases using this upgrade process, you want to leave everything but possibly the Group Name the same, since you are trying to replace your old version data group with another new version data group that can handle the same load.
+You can change the name of the group from the default, change the Nodes architecture (two to three nodes or three to two nodes), as well as the Deployment Location, Database Type, Instance Size, Storage, Networking, Backups, and Security settings.
+However, in most cases using this upgrade process, you want to leave everything but possibly the Group Name the same, since you are trying to replace your old version data group with another new version data group that can handle the same load.
 However, if you do need to change something for a particular circumstance, you can do that at this point in the upgrade process.

-• Now you can see both your old blue data group(s), new green data group, and witness group in the Data Groups tab.
-Select the Save button on this screen and you will be presented with a Confirm Changes pop-up that lists what changes to the cluster are to be made.
-In this pop-up is also a warning stating that enacting the changes could trigger database restarts across the cluster.
-While this is the case, it does not mean that you incur downtime from enacting the changes.
+The Confirm Changes pop-up lists the changes to be made to the cluster and a warning stating that enacting the changes could trigger database restarts across the cluster.
+While this is the case, it doesn't mean that you incur downtime from enacting the changes.
 At least one node in your old version data group stays active during this time.

 Verify the data in the green data group